uiuc-sst/asr24/README.md

 ```

 #### Transcribe the IL speech.

-- `./newlangdir_train_lms.sh` makes a language model for the IL, as an L.fst and G.fst, then an LG.fst.
+- `./newlangdir_train_lms.sh` makes a language model for the IL.
-- `./newlangdir_make_graphs.sh <IL>`, probably on ifp-53, makes an HCLG.fst customized for the IL.
+- `./newlangdir_make_graphs.sh <IL>`, probably on ifp-53, makes L.fst, G.fst, and then an IL-customized HCLG.fst.
 - `./mkscp.py` splits the transcription tasks into jobs shorter than the 30 minute maximum of the campus cluster's secondary queue.
 - `qsub` those jobs.